-Undoubtedly it is disrupting many areas of businesses, whether it is an established global giant or a small business.
-A recent ICAO report "THE IMPACT OF ARTIFICIAL INTELLIGENCE ON THE AVIATION SECTOR" highlights AI role in optimizing flight paths and maintenance workflows.
+Undoubtedly, it is disrupting many areas of businesses, whether it is an established global giant or a small business.
+A recent ICAO report "THE IMPACT OF ARTIFICIAL INTELLIGENCE ON THE AVIATION SECTOR" highlights AI's role in optimizing flight paths and maintenance workflows.
 But it is not a seamless transition.

-Despite this, the maintenance, repair, and overhaul (MRO) industry’s major operations are yet heavily anchored to old systems, incompatible to integrate AI .
+Despite this, the maintenance, repair, and overhaul (MRO) industry’s major operations are still heavily anchored to old systems, incompatible with integrating AI.

 Most companies overpay for software they barely use.
 It is just total overkill, like using a supercomputer for basic math.
 Salesforce is an undisputed titan, and there are plenty of MRO tools built on top of it.